xyproto/burnfont/README.md

 ![letters](img/letters.png)

-Here is the same version, but scaled up 4x:
+Here is the same image, but scaled up 4x:

 ![scaled](img/scaled.png)

 The font is a bit nostalgic to me, and was used in my small DOS drawing program name *Burn*, that looked like this:

 ![burn screenshot](img/burn.png)

+(The palette that came with *Burn* is [available here](https://github.com/xyproto/burnpalette)).

 The font definition looks like this: